bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ** NGS GATK Tools/Depth of Coverage on BAM files
 - Summary coverage threshold
 - insert 4 threshold at 10, 25, 50 and 100
-- Basic or Advanced GATK options
+- Basic or Advanced GATK options: Advanced
-  Advanced
-Operate on Genomic intervals
+  -- Operate on Genomic intervals: Genomic intervals : created interval in chr1
--- L "create single interval

--Basic or Advanced Analysis options
+- Basic or Advanced Analysis options: Advanced
- Advanced
-"Omit the output of the depth of coverage at each base" set to Yes
+ -- "Omit the output of the depth of coverage at each base": Yes

 ** NGS: Picard/CollectInsertSizeMetrics plots distribution of insert sizes
-- SAM/BAM  dataset -> Table recalibration BAM file
+- SAM/BAM  dataset: Table recalibration BAM file
 - Reference genome: hg19_Chr1.fa
 - reference
-- The level(s) at which to accumulate metrics set to -> Library
+- The level(s) at which to accumulate metrics set to: Library
-- Select validation stringency -> silent
+- Select validation stringency: Silent

 View collectInsertSize Metrics and pdf file